Connect with us

 A traffic jam in Nairobi.

-Kenya is putting in place a Sh35 billion modern public transport system in effort to bring order in the chaotic city public transport.
+Kenya is putting in place a Sh35 billion modern public transport system to bring order to the city’s chaotic public transport.

-The World Bank has already confirmed the release of the funds for this project, which will include construction of two additional lanes from JKIA-Nyayo Stadium from where a double decker road with two lanes on either side will be constructed to the roundabout.
+The World Bank has already confirmed the release of the funds for this project, which will include the construction of two additional lanes from JKIA-Nyayo Stadium from where a double-decker road with two lanes on either side will be constructed to the roundabout.

-The project will also include construction of additional two lanes from Museum Hill to Uthiru as well as the rehabilitation of the existing carriageway to Rironi.
+The project will also include the construction of an additional two lanes from Museum Hill to Uthiru as well as the rehabilitation of the existing carriageway to Rironi.

 According to the National Urban Transport Improvement Project team leader Josphat Sasia, a National Metropolitan Transport Authority (NMTA) will be established to regulate public transport within the city.